sedela/sedelaLight/README.md

 * NodeJS
 * Express
 * Couchdb: a NoSql database
-* NodeMailer: module for Node.js to send emails
+* NodeMailer: module for Nodejs to send emails
 * Nginx to host sedela application
 * Quill: open source WYSIWYG editor built for the modern web